How to Dress for Your Headshot Session.

 Here're some headshot tips for both men and women across all areas

-Don’t wear your headshot wardrobe in the car, seat belts produce wrinkles that can be hard to get out and will live on film forever!
+Don’t wear the clothes for your headshot session in the car, seat belts produce wrinkles that can be hard to get out and will live on film forever!
 Instead, bring your clean, neatly pressed pieces to the session on hangers.

-Make sure everything is clean, pressed and fits well.
+Make sure everything is clean, pressed and fits perfectly.

-Feel free to check out some of my portrait photography here and if you would like to get in touch to book your headshot session or any other type of photography please get in touch using the details below.
+Please don't hesitate to check out some of my portrait photography here.
+And if you would like to get in touch to book your headshot session or any other type of professional photography in London, please get in touch using the details below.